 Tap < several times to return to the Home screen.

-Note: If you see a Result message saying “No data was received”, check the following:
+Note: If you see an Error message saying “No data was received”, check the following:

 Acura transmission temperature